 • A fallen tree branch may be treated as GUR or a loose impediment.

-Garden beds adjoining tee blocks and the practice putting green are GUR and are No Play Zones, relief MUST be taken under rule 16.1b.
+Garden beds adjoining tee blocks are GUR and are No Play Zones, relief MUST be taken under rule 16.1b.

 Any bunker marked with a single white stake in it is out of play and is treated as GUR in the general area and a no play zone, relief MUST be taken under rule 16.1b.